mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 I optimize for impact.
 I strive to work with talented people to do amazing things.
 If you are a misfit, a rebel, or a troublemaker working on something interesting, feel free to [send me a message.](https://twitter.com/mihail_eric)

-I'm currently working on the [most advanced AI-powered image and video editor](https://storia.ai/lab?utm_source=website&utm_campaign=mihail-personal-page) which has been used by thousands of marketers, designers, and creatives to drastically improve their speed and quality of visual asset creation.
+I'm Head of AI at a stealth startup building the future AI-powered revenue platform for GTM teams.

+I run a [free email course](https://course.aiengineermastery.com) helping teach fundamental skills to ace AI engineer interviews based on my experience interviewing 100s of people for AI roles.
+I'm also building a [platform to help people practice AI engineering skills](https://aiengineermastery.com).

 ### Background

 I'm an engineer, researcher, and educator that has helped start teams at innovative organizations such as Amazon Alexa and RideOS.

-I'm a cofounder of [Storia AI](https://storia.ai?utm_source=website&utm_campaign=mihail-personal-page) where we are building an AI-powered creative assistant for fast and delightful image and video generation.
-We're backed by [incredible investors](https://www.madronavl.com/) and are working on game-changing technology.
-If that's of interest of you, [don't hesitate to reach out](mailto:info@storia.ai).
+Previously I was a cofounder of [Storia AI](https://storia.ai?utm_source=website&utm_campaign=mihail-personal-page), a [YC](https://www.ycombinator.com/) company, where we we built an open-source AI copilot that knows your codebase and its context.

 In the past I've [run a consultancy](https://www.pametandata.com) helping companies across verticals deliver machine learning and data-driven solutions to their hardest problems with a special focus on NLP, recommendation systems, tabular data, and computer vision domains.